About the project

 - writing.

-The model relies on a 3D textual structure, i.e. a layout on levels of “depth” along with the axis Z, corresponding to different degrees of detail and signification.
-This kind of scalable text was called z-text and the related processes of creation and exploration, z-writing and z-reading.
+Its objective is the construction of a new type of text editor, called z-editor, allowing the user to increase or decrease the detail of the text by operations of zoom-in and zoom-out.
+The model relies on a 3D textual structure, i.e. a layout on levels of "depth" along with the axis Z, corresponding to different degrees of detail and signification.
+This type of scalable text was called z-text and the related processes of creation and exploration, z-writing and z-reading.

 “Tom is a cat.”
 (1st level)